We Sell Firewood

 Stop in and we can load up firewood stacked on pallets or you can take the wood loose in your vehicle or trailer.

 Some folks like this method of yard pick up because they don’t have the storage space to obtain a full winter’s wood.
-And if you are on a budget, buying your wood as you need is helpful.
+And if you are on a budget, buying your wood as you need is convenient.

 For campground and seasonal cottages, we can deliver to your location whatever amount you require.
-We can even offload and re-stack the wood for a small fee.

 Kiln dried firewood